This helpful guide provides everything you need to know about pensions in Luxembourg, incluidng the conditions and processes for claiming one.

 It is wise to consider the tax implications of receiving income from a personal pension when deciding whether to take a lump sum.
 This is because lump sums are considered to be extraordinary income (and are taxable at half the overall rate) the year that you make the withdrawal.

-You’ll have to submit an income tax return to declare any income from a private pension.
+You’ll have to submit a Luxembourgish income tax return to declare any income from a private pension.
 It may be useful to get help from an accountant to make sure that you get this process right.
 There is a chance that you will be taxed by your country of residence if you are not considered a resident of Luxembourg for tax purposes.

 In addition to all of this, there are also rules on storing your personal pension fund.
 Upon an early death, for instance, there are restrictions to pay-outs depending on your circumstances and other retirement schemes.
 For this reason, seeking financial advice ahead of your retirement is strongly advisable.